Promatur/sc-analytics/README.md

 $analytics = Analytics::get();

 // - Load the Client-Side JavaScript code and initialize the page view
-// Create a PageData object including the page title and the titles of parent pages
 $pageData = new \ScAnalytics\Core\PageData("Help Page", ["Support", "Help Page Overview"])
 // Put this anywhere you want to load the JavaScript code echo $analytics->loadJS($pageData);